overcrash66/Audio-File-Translator---S2ST/readme.md

-# MP3 Translator
+# Audio file any language to english translator Speech To Speech Translator

-Audio_file_any_language_to_english_translator-SpeechToSpeechTranslator is a simple tool that allows you to translate the content of an Audio file using OpenAI's Whisper ASR and TTS models.
+Audio file any language to english translator Speech To Speech Translator is a simple tool that allows you to translate the content of an Audio file using OpenAI's Whisper ASR and TTS models.

 ## Features